-- (1) General - A reporting issuer must comply with the requirements of section 5.2 in its disclosure, to the public, of reserves estimates and other information of a type specified in Form 51-101F1.
-This would include, for example, disclosure of such information in a news release. - (2) Reserves NI 51-101 does not prescribe any particular methods of estimation but it does require that a reserve estimate be prepared in accordance with the COGE Handbook.
+General - A reporting issuer must comply with the requirements of section 5.2 of NI 51-101 in its disclosure, to the public, of reserves estimates and other information of a type specified in Form 51-101F1.
+This would include, for example, disclosure of such information in a news release.
+(2) Reserves - NI 51-101 does not prescribe any particular methods of estimation but it does require that a reserveres estimate be prepared in accordance with the COGE Handbook.
 For example, section 5 of volume 1 of the COGE Handbook specifies that, in respect of an issuer's reported proved reserves, there is to be at least a 90 percent probability that the total remaining quantities of oil and gas to be recovered will equal or exceed the estimated total proved reserves.